gjeschke/MMMx/docs/source/rotamer_concept.rst

 Such libraries can be generated with classical atomic force fields via molecular dynamics simulations or Monte Carlo sampling of conformation space.
 Briefly, the label side group is represented by a moderate number, typically between 100 and 10000, of rotameric states and their associated reference populations for a state that is non-interacting with the protein.
-Upon attachment to a labelling site, interaction with the protein is computed for a static (ensemble) structure of the latter assuming only non-bonded interaction via a Lennard-Jones potential.
+Upon attachment to a labelling site, interaction with the protein is computed for a static (ensemble) structure of the latter assuming only non-bonded interaction via a Lennard-Jones potential parametrized in the Universal Force Field (UFF).
 Flexibility of the protein as well as of the label beyond rotameric states is roughly modelled by an *f*-factor (`0 \le f \le 1`) that scales van-der-Waals radii of atoms in the underlying force field.
+A few libraries use an enhanced attraction term, i.e., the attractive part of the Lennard-Jones potential is multiplied by the *f*-factor and an enhancement factor `e_\mathrm{attract}`.
+The default *f*-factor is 0.5 and the default enhancement factor is 1.0.

 Attachment results in rotation and translation of the rotamer coordinates and in reweighting of populations, assuming a Boltzmann distribution at 298 K.
 Distributions of properties can then be computed by population-weighted averaging.

+A number of features in MMM were used only in method development and have not been in use anymore for years.
+These features are deprecated in MMMx.
+The concept of a "library temperature" has been deprecated as well, as libraries computed for the glass transition temperature of the medium have been found to perform worse than those computed for ambient temperature (298 K).

 Implementation
 --------------